SUSE/doc-unversioned/trento/migration/systemd-install.md

     listeners.tcp.default = 5672
     ```

-1. If firewalld is running, add an exception on firewalld:
+1. If firewalld is running, add a rule to firewalld:

     ```bash
     firewall-cmd --zone=public --add-port=5672/tcp --permanent;